-Toton North will become the heart of the new community at Toton, as well as serving existing surrounding communities.
+4.9 Toton North will become a key part of the new community at Toton, as well as serving existing surrounding communities.
 It will include parts of the Innovation Campus, with a significant amount of new employment space set around a new east-west boulevard.
-Along the boulevard will be a new local centre providing for local retail and community needs (E), with new homes in the surrounding streets.
+Along the boulevard will be a new local centre providing for local retail and community needs, with new homes in the surrounding streets.
 New homes may also be located on upper floors above employment uses.
 Other complementary uses to support the Innovation Campus will be welcomed within this character area, including hotels and conference facilities.